 Tim: Okay.
 Let’s maybe talk about a couple of examples of the adulteration or the spiking, because you’ve talked about the testing methods, which I think are pretty straightforward.
 You have this ingredient, let’s take ginkgo for example, and you said you have this top-tier level of testing called HPLC, and you’re testing for certain components of the ginkgo.
 You can mix in other ingredients that are not ginkgo, to provide those same components that are being tested for.
 Is that correct?
 Is that how that works?

 Shawn: Yeah.
 There’s a Sephora plant that it’s commonly adulterated with.
 Even when we looked at an ingredient that we use, Grains of Paradise, it’s commonly spiked with ginger, like we talked about.
 What’s the other one?
 The cinnamon, that can be spiked with grape seed extract or green tea for polyphenols.
-So yeah, this is one of those supplement scams that happens a lot with these popular ingredients.
+So yeah, it happens a lot with these popular ingredients.
 These suppliers say, “How can we get more margin?
 How can we come in at the lowest price and beat everyone else so that people will buy our ingredient?” and that’s how they do it.
 They adulterate the ingredient with another plant from the plant kingdom that has that active, but is much cheaper.

 But the problem is, if it’s not that pure ingredient, that pure plant like it was in the study, and maybe it tests out for one bioactive, like you said, but there’s all these other bioactives that aren’t getting accounted for that you’re missing out on if they’re spiking it.
 And it’s also just disingenuous from the beginning.
 But if you’re missing out on these other bioactives, it may not have the same effect.
 Just because it’s standardized for this one thing in that study doesn’t mean that’s the one thing that’s doing all of the benefits that’s happening.